Sundae-Shop-Consulting/Volunteers/README.md

 This is an open source volunteer management application for Salesforce.
 The MVP will target volunteer manager use cases: Finding and assigning volunteers, reporting on volunteer data, and managing volunteer activities.
 The short-term goal of the project is to complete an MVP version of internal, volunteer manager features of [Volunteers for Salesforce](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N30000003JBggEAG) by August 7, 2024.

 This project is:
-- Conceptually based on the features supported in Volunteers for Salesforce, but built on a [new data model](docs/data_model.md) compatible with a broader range of licenses.
+- Conceptually based on the features supported in Volunteers for Salesforce, but built on a [new data model](https://github.com/Sundae-Shop-Consulting/Volunteers/wiki/Data-Model) compatible with a broader range of licenses.
 - Will be compatible with either NPSP or NPC.

-Features included in the volunteer portal of V4S or any significant enhancements are out of scope until the MVP goal is complete.
-The [features document](docs/features.md) includes an overview of V4S features for reference as well as a high-level description of how those features might be replaced.
-While we want to solve the same problems that V4S solved, we may do so in entirely different ways to improve functionality and user experience.
-Anything in this repository should be considered an early draft that will evolve over time.
+Additional information about data model and features can be found in the [project wiki](https://github.com/Sundae-Shop-Consulting/Volunteers/wiki).

 Email laura@sundaeshopconsulting.com to get involved.